How To Make Mailing Labels From A Spreadsheet Using Open/Libre Office

 press your Delete key.

-While editing, keep the special Next record
+While editing, a special Next record

 See "Trouble Shooting"

-if this token gets deleted or mis-placed.
+if this token is missing or gets deleted or mis-placed.

 - Mark paragraphs to be hidden if their data field(s) are empty: